 In today’s fast-paced competitive business world, manufacturers are seeking every competitive advantage they possibly can to increase their production and minimize costs while maintaining product quality.
-The identification of defects within a machine, reducing equipment failures and unscheduled downtime is increasingly demanded of condition monitoring technologies.
+The identification of defects within a machine, reducing equipment failures and unscheduled downtime are increasingly demanded of condition monitoring technologies.
 Vibration analysis has proven to be one of the most effective tools for identifying mechanical and electrical faults within machinery.
-Most vibration programs use a combination of on-line monitoring and offline (walk around) monitoring.
-Off line programs require the resources of a trained technician to walk from machine to machine to collect the vibration data.
+Most vibration programs use a combination of online monitoring and offline (walk around) monitoring.
+Off-line programs require the resources of a trained technician to walk from machine to machine to collect the vibration data.

 The primary goal of vibration analysis is to identify faults within a machine and then alert personnel that some type of action needs to occur.
 Problems start to occur when the needed frequency of the data collection is not aligned with the maintenance strategy.
 A machine’s criticality, its risk priority, and its failure modes establish the frequency required; however, far too often frequency is determined by the availability of a local contractor, internal staffing, or, even worse, how much money will be saved if the frequency is changed from monthly to quarterly?